ltn22/t2t-sid/draft-toutain-t2t-sid-extention.md

 ~~~~
 {: #Fig-SID-file title="JSON structure conform to the YANG DM."}

 The serialization in CBOR of the JSON example {{Fig-JSON}} is given {{Fig-CBOR}}.
 Compared a compacted representation of the JSON structure (152 Bytes), the CORECONF structure is 24 byte long.
-If the size is different, the structure is the same.
+If the size is different, the structure remains the same.
 It is composed of embedded CBOR Maps (equivalent of JSON Object).
 The first key is a SID (60005 correspond to the container).
 Embedded CBOR Maps uses a delta notation to encode the keys.
 The key 5 correspond to SID 60005+5, so to the leaf "statusLED".
 Key 2 in the second CBOR Map corresponds the YANG list "sensorReadings", the elements of the list are stored in a CBOR Array.

 Note that in this example, the enum for "statusLED" (60005+5) is an integer and the identityref for "battery" (60005+1) is also an integer pointing to the  SID "med-level" (60004).